brucou/movie-search-app/article/article.md

 Remember that we test for two reasons : to generate confidence in the behaviour of the application, and to find bugs.
-For confidence purposes, we can have automatic generation of tests on the (imagined) main paths taken by the user.
+For confidence purposes, we can have automatic generation of tests on the predicted main paths taken by the user.
 For bug-finding purposes, we can have automatic generation of edge cases, error paths, negative paths, etc. Because tests are generated automatically, the incremental cost of testing is low, so we can run easily hundreds of tests with the same effort, increasing the likelihood to find a bug.